TWIG Filters

 Sort By

-The oro_sort_by filter sorts an array by a property.
-The following example shows how items can be sorted by priority:
+The oro_sort_by filter sorts an array by a given property.
+For example, you can sort blocks by priority:

 {% set dataBlocks = [